aaagab/nargs/developer.md

 - Concatenated flags aliases with at symbol i.e. `@123aAbBcC`.
 - Flags are context-sensitive.
 - Built-in usage argument can provide details on available flags for each argument.
+- Command-line arguments form a tree where each node may have multiple branches.
 - Auto-aliases with default prefix and alias style.
 - There are several notations for argument's values.
 Values can be set either with spaces, or with equal/comma notation. i.e.:
   - `main.py value1 value2`